-The Greatest Passports of the Decade - The Rise of the freedom seekers
+The Greatest Passports of the Decade - The Rise of the Freedom Seekers

 MONTREAL, Dec.
-27, 2019 /CNW Telbec/ - This past decade, we have witnessed the rise of many new trends and the unfortunate fall of past triumphs.
+29, 2019 /PRNewswire/ -- This past decade, we have witnessed the rise of many new trends and the unfortunate fall of past triumphs.
 But when it comes to the world of global mobility- the 2010s truly left a lasting mark.

 According to a 2019 Report published by the Passport Index, the leading global mobility intelligence platform, the greatest passports of the decade are not the usual suspects within Europe, or North America, but the least expected that quietly migrated to the top of the charts.